Natural density and probability, constructively: Probabilistic versions of the limited principle of omniscience?

-The limited principle of omniscience, for short $\mathbf{LPO}$, is a non-constructive principle which is weaker than the law of excluded middle (see \cite{bishfound}, \cite{bridges1987varieties} ) which is very important for constructive reverse mathematics (see \cite{Ishihara2006}).
+The limited principle of omniscience, for short $\mathbf{LPO}$, is a non-constructive principle which is weaker than the law of excluded middle (see e.g.\ \cite{bridges1987varieties}) which plays an important role in constructive reverse mathematics (see \cite{Ishihara2006}).
 It can be formulated in our framework as follows

-Having introduced a notion of probability $\mathbb{P}$ on binary sequences, we can weaken this axiom by restricting it to some subset of potential events or by weakening the disjunction.
+Having introduced a notion of probability $\mathbb{P}$ on (some) binary sequences, we can consider some variants of this principle by restricting it to some subset of potential events or by modifying the disjunction in it.